stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Scheme
 : The scheme for locating the desired notification address.
 The range is 0-255.
 This is an 8 bit unsigned integer.
-The value 0 is an error.
-The value 1 is described in this document and all other values are currently unspecified.
+The value 0 is an error, and values 128-255 are reserved for private use.
+The value 1 is described in this document, and all other values are currently unspecified.

 Port
 : The port on the target host of the notification service.
 The